String theory in twistor space and minimal tension holography: Vertex operators and bulk physics

 \subsection{Bulk physics}

-With the projective description of the vertex operators, we can now apply the bulk incidence relation to give a bulk interpretation of the physics.
-The construction presented here bears a superficial resemblance to the Penrose transform for the minitwistor\footnote{See Section 5 and Appendix B of \cite{Bu:2023cef} for a very readable overview of minitwistors.} space of complexified $AdS_3$, $\M\T (AdS_3)$ \cite{Bu:2023cef}.
+With the projective description of the vertex operators, we can now apply the bulk incidence relation and attempt to give a bulk interpretation of the physics.
+The construction presented here bears a superficial resemblance to the Penrose transform for the minitwistor space of complexified $AdS_3$, $\M\T (AdS_3)$ \cite{Bu:2023cef}.
 An important distinction should be made between a genuine Penrose transform of the kind discussed in the literature and the construction presented here.
 For example, a genuine Penrose transform for complexified $AdS_3$ maps cohomology representatives,

 into scalar solutions $\phi(\underline{x})$ of the equation of motion,